Simplicial set: The standard n-simplex and the category of simplices

 where the colimit is taken over the category of simplices of X.

 Geometric realization

-There is a functor |•|: sSet → CGHaus called the geometric realization taking a simplicial set X to its corresponding realization in the category of compactly-generated Hausdorff topological spaces.
+There is a functor |•|: sSet → CGHaus called the geometric realization taking a simplicial set X to its corresponding realization in the category CGHaus of compactly-generated Hausdorff topological spaces.
 Intuitively, the realization of X is the topological space (in fact a CW complex) obtained if every n-simplex of X is replaced by a topological n-simplex (a certain n-dimensional subset of (n + 1)-dimensional Euclidean space defined below) and these topological simplices are glued together in the fashion the simplices of X hang together.
 In this process the orientation of the simplices of X is lost.